Azeezbank/vobb_assessment/README.md

 # 🚗 Car Dealership API
 A RESTful API for managing cars, categories, and users for a car dealership.
 Built with Node.js, Express, TypeScript, and MongoDB, it supports authentication, pagination, filtering, and more.
+**Note:** `The authentication token is store on cookies on login`

 # Postmaon documentation link
 `https://documenter.getpostman.com/view/45496448/2sB2qgedpB`